 The Capabilities AI Can't Replicate

-The new scorecard rewards things that are harder to teach and even harder to measure: judgment, curiosity, and the ability to operate without all the answers.
+The new scorecard rewards skills that are harder to teach and even harder to measure: judgment, curiosity, and the ability to operate without all the answers.
 The willingness to ask the question no one else is asking.
-As AI takes on more predictable work, what’s left is the work that requires inherently human traits.
+And as AI takes on the more predictable work, our inherently human traits become our advantage.

 At the center of all of it is personal agency — bringing your ideas forward, owning and applying your unique strengths, and pushing initiatives ahead instead of holding back.
-You can’t build adaptability in someone who doesn’t believe they have the standing to move.
-Agency is the engine that makes every other capability possible.
+Igniting it makes every other capability possible.

 What Getting It Right Looks Like